Back to Blog

 Where it falls short:

-- Expensive, especially when bundled with Westlaw.
-The combined cost can exceed $800/user/month.
+• Expensive, especially when bundled with Westlaw.
+The real all-in cost can reach $600+/user/month.

 Best for: Litigation firms that already subscribe to Westlaw, research-heavy practices, and firms where citation accuracy is the top priority.

 Want anti-hallucination safeguards, risk scoring, and a visible Reasoning Log — without enterprise pricing?
-Try The Legal Prompts free.
+Explore The Legal Prompts plans from $29/mo.

 What it does well: